wu-json/pathogen/README.md

 ### Deploying the On-chain Program

-To deploy the on-chain program, run the following command:
+To deploy the on-chain program, run the following command.
+Note that the local Solana cluster must be running for the deploy step to work.

 ```bash
 anchor build && anchor deploy